 Landing page vs. splash page

-Splash pages and landing pages are often confused.
+These two are often confused.
 Both standalone pages, the splash page differentiates itself easily just by its name… splash.
 A splash page is a window that pops up on the website page, rather than being a web page itself.

 This pop-up usually conveys information before a visitor has a chance to take an action of their choice, which can cause friction that negatively impacts the user experience.
 A landing page still offers exploratory space for the visitor and usually does not contain any pop-ups.